By: Kristin Bourne

 On top of offering the tastiest of lunches and dinners, Tasty's offers the best breakfast in Anguilla.
 Nori and her family have long-called Tasty's breakfast the best on the island.
 Click here to read about their Tasty Anguilla breakfast.

 It's true, Dale is one of the hardest working restaurant owners I know.
-He's open 6 days a week for all three meals, he is a husband, a father, and of course the greatest of chefs.
+He's open 6 days a week for two meals, plus breakfast on Sundays (and select days in-season), he is a husband, a father, and of course the greatest of chefs.

 We aren't the only ones who think Tasty's has the ultimate breakfast.
 Click here to read Anguilla-Beaches reader Bob Powers' review of Tasty's breakfast.